-Even though the spotlight is firmly aimed at TikTok right now, few marketers advertise on the platform.
+Not all brands advertise on TikTok today, even though a few have gained a lot of spotlight.
 Studies show that only 4% of marketing managers use TikTok as a part of their media strategy – compared to 89% for Facebook.
 The most prominent reason is likely that the user base is relatively young (and thus not within the target groups), and that there still isn’t a well-established advertising model in the same way that exists on YouTube or Facebook.
 Nevertheless, several global brands have tried marketing on the platform.
 Some examples are Nike, Coca-Cola, and Walmart, which all initiated so-called “hashtag challenges” – sponsored challenges using a certain hashtag.
-When users utilize the hashtag in their clips, the underlying message is propagated.
+When users utilise the hashtag in their clips, the underlying message is propagated.
 Because TikTok, as mentioned before, is a perfect medium to start viral trends, this method can be a rewarding way for brands to create attention.
 This is also one of the most common ways for brands to advertise on the platform today – but more methods are emerging.
 For example, TikTok recently launched a feature called In-app Commerce, which makes it possible for brands to sell products directly inside the video clips, without the user having to exit the app.

 Using the Hashtag Challenge Plus feature, it is also possible to connect products to specific hashtags – a way of combination of the two advertising methods.
 Another increasingly popular format is in-video ads: short ads that play in between video clips.
 As with much other advertising, this type of ad can be experienced as intrusive, and may be ignored by the user with a simple swipe.